Genuine KPIs are a needle in a haystack

 For example, when it comes to airlines, planes arriving late causes lots of problems.
 The airline might be fined, the baggage handlers’ schedules are disrupted, customers are dissatisfied, and employees are dissatisfied.
 So, for airlines, planes arriving on time is a genuine Key Performance Indicator.

-- Impact on profits: A bad score on a KPI always has a direct effect on the profitability of your organization.
-The words “always” and “direct” indicate a 1:1 relationship.
+A bad score on a KPI always has a direct effect on the profitability of your organization.
+The words “always” and “direct” indicate a one-to-one relationship.
 The revenue can increase or decrease, but that doesn’t necessarily impact profitability one way or the other.
 Therefore, revenue isn’t a genuine KPI.

-- Continuous improvement: key performance indicators are mainly focused on improving the overall (existing) process.
+Key performance indicators are mainly focused on improving the overall (existing) process.
 That will improve your results and enable you to optimize the process.
 They’re less suitable for finding and implementing product innovations.
+Continuous improvement goes hand-in-hand with Key Performance Indicators.

-- KPIs are by definition not financial: the moment that you can express an indicator score in dollars or euros, one thing is certain: it’s not a genuine KPI.
-A KPI does have financial impact, of course.
+The moment that you can express an indicator score in dollars or euros, one thing is certain: it’s not a genuine KPI.
+A KPI does have financial impact, of course, as mentioned above.
+But driving costs or revenue alone is not advisable.

-- Can be influenced directly: the KPI scores can be directly influenced by employees in their everyday activities in the processes.
+The KPI scores can be directly influenced by employees in their everyday activities in the processes.
 For example, by adjusting their behavior, working differently, or adjusting systems.
+If employees can’t affect KPI scores, it makes little sense to hold them accountable for them.

 Learn more about Key Performance Indicators